up42/docs/source/getting-started/catalog-search.rst

    * - SPOT 6/7
    * - Sentinel-1
    * - Sentinel-2
+   * - Sentinel-3
    * - Sentinel-5

-.. note:: For Pléiades and SPOT 6/7 data sources, the ordering process via Data tab provides more scenes than Analytics tab,
-          since it includes images from the long-term archive (LTA).
+.. note:: For Pléiades and SPOT 6/7 data sources, more images have the label *Purchase* than *Processing*, since this category includes images from the long-term archive (LTA).

 Long-term archive and online archive
 ------------------------------------